spatie/laravel-feed/README.md

 ### Automatically generate feed links

-To discover a feed, feed readers are look for a tag in the head section of your html documents that looks like this:
+To discover a feed, feed readers are looking for a tag in the head section of your html documents that looks like this:

 ```html